Pedestrian struck and killed by vehicle in Surrey - BC Local News

 RCMP are looking for witnesses to a fatal collision in Surrey.

-They say a pedestrian was struck by a vehicle Saturday just after 10:30 p.m. and was pronounced dead at the scene at the intersection of 152 Street and 56 Avenue.
+They say a pedestrian was struck by a vehicle Saturday just after 10:30 p.m. and was pronounced dead at the scene near the intersection of 152 Street and 56 Avenue.

 No information about the deceased was immediately released, and there was no indication from police whether any charges were pending.